rwijtvliet/maptra/README.md

 ![image](examples/sample2/map_transit.png)

+(Each color represents a different transportation mode, such as 'walking', 'bus', 'subway', 'train', etc.)

 ### Sample script, 3

 There is a somewhat larger `sample3.py` script included in the repo as well, which I used to create these maps: